Happy Birthday, Lawrence Ferlinghetti

 — Κατερίνα (@desiderium0) March 17, 2018

 In 1955, Ferlinghetti launched City Lights Publishers.
-After publishing the second run of Allen Ginsburg’s Howl & Other Poems in 1956, (the first run sold out almost immediately) Ferlinghetti was arrested on obscenity charges.
+After publishing the second run of Allen Ginsburg’s Howl & Other Poems in 1956, (the first run sold out almost immediately), Ferlinghetti was arrested on obscenity charges.
 The trial that ensued drew worldwide attention to the San Francisco Renaissance and Beat movement writers.
-Ultimately, Ferlinghetti et al were acquitted in a precedent-setting First Amendment case.
+Ultimately, Ferlinghetti and others were acquitted in a precedent-setting First Amendment case.

 Today in 1955, U.S. Customs confiscated 520 copies of #AllenGinsberg’s book #Howl, which had been printed in England & American officials argued was obscene.
 In 1956, poet #LawrenceFerlinghetti's City Lights bookstore in San Francisco won in court the right to publish the book. pic.twitter.com/67YSAdjoA6